tangledbytes/pdf-reader/README.md

 ## How it works

-NOTE: It is very important to run the application through a server (any live server will alos serve the purpose) or else the app will report error as pdf.js uses Fetch API to fetch documents and fetch works with CORS enabled.
+NOTE: It is very important to run the application through a server (any live server will also serve the purpose) or else the app will report error as pdf.js uses Fetch API to fetch documents which by default works with CORS enabled.

 How to use:
 1. Make sure the PDF is in Docs folder of this web application